 Tests after birth

 • An ultrasound scan is usually done first.
 This looks at the shape and size of your baby’s kidneys and other parts of the urinary system.
-A small handheld device is moved around your child’s skin and uses sound waves to create an image on a screen.

 If problems are found on the ultrasound scan, your doctor may recommend other tests, which may include the below.